Project Background

 The rope connecting the climbers is a nod to the value of community, togetherness, and lineage which binds us all to people and place.
 The burst of light over the peak most obviously references the firework display but is also a reference to the original Ute name for the mountain, Tava Kahv or Sun Mountain.

-Archival imagery: Composite photo of fireworks on the peak taken by local photographer Daniel Forster
+Composite photo of fireworks on the peak taken by local photographer Daniel Forster

 Native plant sculptures by Yul Jorgensen